BodenmillerGroup/bbsnippets/snippets/varia/heatscatter_example/README.md

 This gives strategies to properly plot scatterplots (eg TSNE plots) using millions of cells.

-For ggplot2 it recomends "geom_bin2d" (or "geom_hexbin") to bin the data into tiny bins and visualize the log counts as density.
+For ggplot2 it recommends "geom_bin2d" (or "geom_hexbin") to bin the data into tiny bins and visualize the log counts as density.
 It also shows how to still use points instead of bins/hexbins to plot.

 To visualize markers it recommends to use "stat_summary_2d" with either "mean" or a function to